f1tenth/f1tenth_lab2_template/README.md

 and push to the repo Github classroom created for you.
 Your commited code should start and run in simulation smoothly.

+*xxx-ct: Breanna, _update_ is unclear, please explain what it means to update and run the submission.
+Again, the exact commands would be most helpful*

 **Deliverable 2**: Make a screen cast of running your safety node in the simulation.
 Drive the car with keyboard teleop along the hallways of Levine, showing it doesn't brake when travelling straight in the